An Independent School • Grades 5-12

 Construction and Neighborhood News

 The T.J.
-Vassar ’68 Center for Sciences and Humanities
+Vassar ’68 Center for the Sciences and Humanities

-Watch this video to learn more about T.J.
+Watch this video to learn more about the building's namesake, T.J.
 Vassar: a pillar of the Lakeside community whose legacy continues to shape the school.

 Construction on 145th Street

 The City of Shoreline is currently engaged in improvements along 145th Street (which borders the north end of our Upper School campus).
 This affects travel to and from Lakeside.
-When complete, the project will improve safety, traffic congestion, and multimodal access along the 145th St. corridor and help connect Lakeside’s campus to the new light rail station.
+When complete, the project will improve safety, traffic congestion, and multimodal access along the 145th St. corridor and help connect Lakeside’s campus to the Shoreline S / 148th St. light rail station.
 Read more about the projects (including updates and maps of the affected areas) on the City of Shoreline webpage.

 The 145th St. corridor is an active work zone.
 For everyone's safety, please reduce your speed while driving through the area.
-Pay attention to the construction signs and barrels as the configuration of the road will change over the next year.
-The pedestrian and bicycle pathway connects 1st Avenue NE to the east side of the I-5 overpass and the light rail station.
+Pay attention to the construction signs and barrels as the configuration of the road changes.
+There is a pedestrian and bicycle pathway that connects 1st Avenue NE to the east side of the I-5 overpass and the light rail station.
 This path may shift slightly with construction activities.

 Questions?
 Concerns?

-For straightforward issues such as a ball going over the fence, please contact the Community Safety team at 206-730-8299.
+For questions or concerns related to safety or parking, please contact the Community Safety team at 206-730-8299.

 If you have other questions or comments about the construction, please contact webhelp@lakesideschool.org.